exercism/automated-analysis/docs/interface.md

 ## Execution

 - An analyzer should provide an executable script at `bin/analyze.sh` which will be called by the external orchestrator.
+You can see [an example here](https://github.com/exercism/ruby-analyzer/blob/master/bin/analyze.sh#L4).
 - The script will receive two paramaters
   - The slug of the exercise (e.g. `two-fer`)
   - A path to a directory containing the submitted file(s).